ayomidebajo/fuel_labs_project/README.md

 ## Overview

 This project is an example of a smart contract that provides counter funtionality.
-It includes, a smart contract and a test file.
+It includes, a smart contract, a test directory and a docs directory.

 ## Feature Implementation